Life on the Long White Cloud

 -

 Our detour begins in Auckland at our first hotel, where we will meet for a welcome reception around 6 pm.
-Our trip ends in Christchurch.
+Our trip ends in Queenstown.

 -